IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *iat* (REQUIRED): The issuing date in Numeric Date format [JWT Access Token, Section 2.2].

-The JWT access token MAY contain other parameter or extensions depending on the implementation details.
+The JWT access token may contain other parameter or extensions depending on the implementation details.

 ###### 3.71.4.2.2.1 JWT IUA extension